wso2-attic/module-ethereum/ethereum/Package.md

 ## Sample

-The Ethereum connector can be instantiated using the JSON-RPC server url, version and networkId in the Ethereum client config.
+The Ethereum connector can be instantiated using the JSON-RPC server URL, version and networkId in the Ethereum client config.

-* First, obtain the JSON-RPC server url, version and networkId from your created network.
+* First, obtain the JSON-RPC server URL, version and networkId from your created network.

 * import the `wso2/ethereum` package into the Ballerina project.